Sadly, this video was lost when Youtube and Vimeo took down the UK Column channels hosted there. Here is the audio only version:

 65’] Unknown to the medics in South Wales, the Byes went to Great Ormond Street to speak to experts about this and amazed the experts with the unprecedented birth of a healthy son to a supposed carrier of hyperammonaemia.
 This is remarkable because there is no case known to medicine of a male foetus surviving to birth if his mother is a carrier of hyperammonaemia.

-66’] South Wales Police had been trawling the Byes’ neighbours in Porthcawl trying to get statements to back up Jones’ assertion that Helenor had been an alien child from birth.
+66’] South Wales Police had been trawling the Byes’ neighbours in Porthcawl trying to get statements to back up Jones’ assertion that Helenor had been an ailing child from birth.

 67’] Sanofi-Aventis’ own website contains warnings of the very side-effects of Epilim, including hyperammonaemia.